meadsteve/meadsteve.github.io/_posts/2022-10-13-how-boring-should-your-teams-codebases-be.markdown

 ### Is your language common yet?
 If your company codes in Java or Python you will probably have no problem hiring a developer who already knows this language.
 They won't have to add learning it to their onboarding tasks.
-If your entire company uses haskell there's a good chance you'll hire someone who's wiling to learn it but may not have already used it.
+If your entire company uses haskell there's a good chance you'll hire someone who's wiling (and maybe excited) to learn haskell but has never worked with it before.

 ### Is that library/framework common yet?
 Developers might be familiar with language your team (and company) uses but if you use a brand new library or framework